matanshikli/jenkins/README.md

-#  Jenkins pipe
+#  Jenkins project

 ## Overview
 This project automates the deployment of a Python application that interacts with AWS EC2 to monitor Kubernetes clusters.
-It runs every 5 minutes, checks for running EC2 instances with specific tags, and logs the information as JSON.

 ## Dockerfile
 The Dockerfile is a multi-stage build: